School family services

 Once a month the whole school attends a 9.15am morning service in church, led by members of the congregation.
 These lively and interactive services are open to family and parishioners as well.
 Action songs, shadow puppets, drama and music making bring the gospel to life and introduce the children to the essential elements of Anglican worship.

-Services this Spring & Summer:
+Services this Autumn:

 Prayer is at the heart of the Christian life.
 Members of several denominations meet informally in someone's home to pray for the world, our community and individuals.
 All are welcome and prayer requests can be left in church on our Prayer Tree.

 Coordinated by members of Christ Church, this is another activity which brings together people from different churches.
 The group runs a fortnightly assembly in the School, bringing bible stories to life through acting, singing and storytelling.
 Different classes also take part in the activity, increasing children's knowledge and understanding of the Old and New Testaments.

 We have a healthy number of babies born in the parish and are delighted to welcome them and